The denominators of harmonic numbers (Revised): Proof of Theorem 4

 \section{Proof of Theorem 4}

 Take $m_i=p_i-1\in\ee{{p_i}}$, $i=1,2,\ldots,k$ in Theorem~2.
 If $n$ belongs to the intersection of the intervals~(\ref{interval}) corresponding to~$m_i$, then $q_n$ is divisible by each~$p_i$.
 The idea then is to find a suitable set of integers $a_i$ so that the intervals can be aligned to deliver a non-empty intersection, or better still, to form a nested sequence of intervals.
-That such an alignment is possible follows from an application of Kronecker's theorem \cite[Theorem~443]{HandW} on simultaneous approximations.
+That such an alignment is possible follows from an application of Kronecker's theorem \cite[Theorem~443]{HandW} on simultaneous approximations, assuming that $\theta_i$ are linearly independent.